Safer Country Is Succeeding!!!

 2) For the court order to be issued, evidence must be presented to a judge.
 It is insufficient to simply make an assertion that someone is a danger to themselves or others.

-3) The first red flag law passed in Connecticut in 1999 and called a “risk warrant.”
+3) The first red flag law passed in Connecticut in 1999 and was called a risk warrant and is now called a risk protection order.
 In all that time, even though it’s been opposed by the infamous NRA, it has not been found unconstitutional.

-We are also working to encourage jurisdictions without the law to pass it and, in the meantime, to use our campaign to get people to speak up to people in authority they trust.
+We are also working to encourage jurisdictions without the law to pass it and use our campaign to get people to speak up to people in authority they trust.

 Whether or not there’s a law to temporarily remove a gun or guns, getting the word out about a person who has, or intends to get, a gun, and is a danger to themselves or others, may save lives.